ExperimentalMineralPhysics/Continuous-Peak-Fit/docs/source/installation.rst

 Installation with virtualenv
 ----------------------------
-In your current environment run `pip install virtualenv`.
+In your current environment run :code:`pip install virtualenv`.

 Pick/create a directory in which you will store your new Python environment.
-I'd typically recommend something memorable and simply like `~/envs`.
+I'd typically recommend something memorable and simply like :code:`~/envs`.

-Run `virtualenv ~/envs/cpf` (or whatever folder name you want your new Python environment to be known by).
-If :code:`virtualenv` by itself fails, you might need to run `python -m virtualenv ~/envs/cpf` instead.
+Run :code:`virtualenv ~/envs/cpf` (or whatever folder name you want your new Python environment to be known by).
+If :code:`virtualenv` by itself fails, you might need to run :code:`python -m virtualenv ~/envs/cpf` instead.

-Activate it by running `source ~/envs/cpf/bin/activate`
+Activate it by running :code:`source ~/envs/cpf/bin/activate`

 Now change dir to where your CPF package is saved (cd /path/to/cpf/repo)

-Install an editable version of the environment using `pip install -e .`.
+Install an editable version of the environment using :code:`pip install -e .`.
 This will ensure the imports in your package are properly mapped internally, and that any edits to the repo get reflected when you run the environment.